Newsletter

 Rep. Al Green (D-Texas) delivers remarks at a dinner banquet with Taiwanese President Tsai Ing-wen and Taiwanese expatriates in Houston, Texas, Aug.
 18, 2018.
 Credit: Taiwanese Presidential Office via Creative Commons.

-Rep. Al Green (D-Texas), who has served in Congress for 21 years, doubled down on his criticism of the Jewish state on Thursday, after decrying the American Israel Public Affairs Committee after he lost soundly, 30.6% to 69%, to Rep. Christian Menefee (D-Texas) in the Democratic Party runoff for the state’s newly formed 18th Congressional District in Houston.
+Rep. Al Green (D-Texas), who has served in Congress for 21 years, doubled down on his criticism of the Jewish state on Thursday after he lost soundly, 30.6% to 69%, to Rep. Christian Menefee (D-Texas) in the Democratic Party runoff for the state’s newly formed 18th Congressional District in Houston.
+He pointed to the American Israel Public Affairs Committee as one of the reasons for that defeat.

 “Afraid to come out during the election, AIPAC has finally reared its ugly head,” the 78-year-old stated on Thursday, after losing the race.
 “I am not anti-Israel.
 I am anti-sending any more hardworking Americans’ tax dollars to Israel.”